dkazakov8/reactive-route/docs/guide/router-configuration.md

   params: { id: '123' },
   // with query parameters
   query: { q: 's' },
-  // if you want to replace history state instead of pushing,
+  // if you want to replace history state instead of pushing
-  // the user will not be able to come back
   noHistoryPush: true,
 });
 ```